- What is the Study Permit?

 What is the Canada Study Permit?

-The study permit is a document that allows foreign nationals to study in Canada at designated learning institutes (DLI) as an international student.
+The study permit is a document that allows foreign nationals to study in Canada at designated learning institutes (DLI) as international students.

 Study permits must be applied for outside of Canada and before you travel.